PSAILA LAB

 A PRO-INFLAMMATORY STEM CELL NICHE DRIVES MYELOFIBROSIS THROUGH A TARGETABLE GALECTIN 1 AXIS

-Rong L, Colombo M, Wang G, Clark SA, Rodriguez-Romera A, Meng Y, Khan AO, Wen WX, Sousos N, Brierley C, O’Sullivan J, Simoglou Karali C, Murphy L, Sirunkunwattna K, Norfo R, Cheng Q, Teixeira Carrelha J, Ren Z, Rabinovich GA, Rathinam V, Taylor S, Thongjuea S, Royston D, Mead AJ, Psaila, B$. bioRxiv 2023 (in revisions)
+Rong L, Colombo M, Wang G, Clark SA, Rodriguez-Romera A, Meng Y, Khan AO, Wen WX, Sousos N, Brierley C, O’Sullivan J, Simoglou Karali C, Murphy L, Sirunkunwattna K, Norfo R, Cheng Q, Teixeira Carrelha J, Ren Z, Rabinovich GA, Rathinam V, Taylor S, Thongjuea S, Royston D, Mead AJ, Psaila, B$.
+Science Translational Medicine, 2024

 CHROMOTHRIPSIS ORCHESTRATES LEUKEMIC TRANSFORMATION IN BLAST PHASE MPN THROUGH TARGETABLE AMPLIFICATION OF DYRK1A